StevenMayher/432-2022/projectA/proposals/feedback1.md

 ## Proposals Needing Revision

 We need to see a revision of the proposals listed below that addresses the changes we request, before we can accept the proposal and let you move forward.
-Please submit your revised proposal, including R Markdown, HTML, raw data, and Rds (cleaned data) to Canvas in the Project A Proposal Revisions assignment, by **Tuesday 2022-02-08 at 9 PM**.
+Please submit your revised proposal, including R Markdown, HTML, raw data, and Rds (cleaned data) to Canvas in the **Project A Proposal Revision** assignment, no later than **Tuesday 2022-02-08 at 9 PM**.
 We will be happy to address any questions via TA office hours, or, failing that, through Piazza.
 New (lightly edited) proposal templates are [available here](https://github.com/THOMASELOVE/432-2022/tree/main/projectA/templates/For%20the%20Proposal) and on our Shared Drive.
 These templates have changed only to adjust the instructions in Sections 9 and 11.
 Check over [the rubric](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/rubric_proposal_draft.md), as well, if you have any questions about our evaluation points, or which section things should be found in.

 Project | Investigator(s) | Comments To Address In Your Revision :----: | :---------: | :------------------------------------------------------------------